A digital advertisement for PST Private, highlighting virtual cards with benefits like cashback and express withdrawal.

 Limitations of LLMs in IT Support

-Lack of contextual analyzing in complex issues
+Lack of contextual understanding in complex issues

-Coming next: tackling hardware-related limitations.
+Coming next: addressing hardware-related limitations.

 Inability to handle hardware-related problems